 The first time I came across one of those rock structures where oddly shaped rocks were meticulously balanced on one another, I was transfixed.
 Like many around me, I had a hard time taking my eyes away from an artist who defied the laws of physics (not to mention the laws of patience) to create these monuments of rock that were as impractical as they were mesmerizing.
 The urge to kick one of them over was great, but I resisted.
 One does not want to get in the way of an artist’s work, especially when that artist has the ability to suspend the laws of nature.

-Much of our contemporary understanding of balance comes from an Eastern religious ideal of balance.
+Much of our contemporary understanding of balance (that actually matters) comes from an Eastern religious ideal of balance.
 Many Eastern religions rest on the idea that individuals are responsible for the balance or harmony or “oneness” within nature and humanity.
 To be out of balance in one’s own life is to be out of sync with the cosmos and therefore out of touch with one’s purpose.
 What is required of us is to pursue balance in all areas of life: physically, emotionally, spiritually, and relationally.

 Balance is a characteristic of truth, not a criterion for truth.